LorenssLundgrenn/OpenGL-Project/README.md

-Originally built in vs, ported over to just using mingw and raw makefiles.
+Originally built in vs, ported over to mingw with cmake.

 I am learning c++, cmake, OpenGL and graphics programming simultaneously with this single